January 12, 2018 • Life for Leaders

 indeed, the world is established, firm and secure.

 In the 1980s, Christians in Southern California began to sing the worship song “Majesty,” written by Jack Hayford, pastor of the Church on the Way in Van Nuys.
 Before long, this song was being sung throughout the world by millions of people.
 For years, it was one of the most popular of all contemporary worship songs.
 I wouldn’t be surprised if this song has been sung more often by more people throughout the world than any other recent hymn or praise song.

-So, when it comes to Psalm 93:1, God’s being robed in majesty represents his being enveloped in the esteem of his creatures.
+So, when it comes to Psalm 93:1, God’s being robed in majesty represents being enveloped in the esteem of God’s creatures.
 God’s great strength calls forth honor.
 God’s glory demands praise.
 Thus, this psalm reminds us why we worship God even as it calls us to worship.
-In a sense, we join ourselves to the robe of majesty that surrounds God when we worship him.
+In a sense, we join ourselves to the robe of majesty that surrounds God when we worship.

 Something to Think About:

 When you think of God’s majesty, what comes to mind?